hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-cron-job admin 7 * * * * * * /usr/bin/uptime

-The function is used for changing existing job.
+This function is used for changing existing job.
 It fully replace job parameters with new one but with same id.

 *******************************************************************